zorbyte/TrackWeave/README.md

 Say we have tx1 with `Edge-Tail: foo` and `Edge-Head: bar` and tx2 was added after tx1 with `Edge-Tail: bar` and `Edge-Head: foo`.
 This situation would cause a cyclic deadlock, and such behaviour is only supported in branches although without the deadlocking behaviour.
 As such, unix time stamps are used to ensure that transactions that are added in the future do not match their `Edge-Head` to a older `Edge-Tail`.

+## Todo List

+- Write a library for TackWeave interactions in TypeScript.

 ## Inspirations